Skip to main content

 Does my spouse’s proposal affect me?

 Only if you co-borrow.
-Joint mortgages will pull both bureaus, so your spouse’s proposal will affect a joint qualifying.
-We can structure single-borrower deals (one name on title, one name on mortgage) where it makes sense — this requires the qualifying borrower to carry the file on their own income alone.
+A joint mortgage pulls both bureaus, so a spouse’s proposal affects a joint qualification.
+Where it makes sense, we can structure a single-borrower deal (one name on title and mortgage), which requires the qualifying borrower to carry the file on their own income.

 What if I had a bankruptcy that became a proposal, or vice versa?

-Common scenario.
 Lenders look at the most recent insolvency event for timing.
-A bankruptcy converted to a proposal still has the proposal as the active event.
-A discharged bankruptcy followed by a discharged proposal stacks the recovery timeline — but with strong re-establishment, both eventually fall off and A-lender pricing returns.
-We map the exact path on every file.
+A bankruptcy converted to a proposal has the proposal as the operative event; a discharged bankruptcy followed by a discharged proposal stacks the recovery timeline.
+With strong re-establishment, the path back to A-lender pricing still opens — we map the exact timeline on your file.
+See also mortgage after bankruptcy.

 Ready when you are.